Arti-Dev/arti-dev.github.io/_posts/2025-06-06-lucid-nightmares.md

 ---

 Alright, that's enough for me to write about today.
 There's a lot more I could talk about, but I think this is a good enough recap of the development of Lucid Nightmares.
+I know it wasn't a very technical one, so if you have questions, I'd be happy to answer them over on Discord or elsewhere!

 We ended up being feature-complete well before our End-of-Semester Expo, which gave us plenty of time for testing and final touches.
 Because of that, we were able to release a super polished game.